Safety Tips for Women Camping Alone for the First Time

 If you're camping for the first time on your own and are conscious enough to realize that heading out into the backcountry for your first trip solo will be kind of freaky—you're right.
 All those "noises" you hear at night are going to be a lot louder and lot freakier when it's just you out there.

-First Find a Campsite
+Find a Campsite

 I recommend finding a developed campsite for your first trip and checking the reservation schedule ahead of time.
 Be sure to reserve your site!
 Sites fill up fast and there's nothing worse than car-camping in a car full of stuff.

-Pick a Comfortable Spot
+Pick a Safe Spot

 Study the layout of the campsite and position yourself in a fairly populated area.
 Usually, you will get lucky and share your general area with some cool folks who either keep to themselves or become acquaintances.

-Being Alone Doesn't Mean Lonely
+Alone Doesn't Mean Lonely

 I spent the first several nights camping up against the backdrop of wilderness in bear country.
 No, nothing ever happened, but I did sleep light.
 If you are in a developed campsite, it's easier to sleep well knowing that families or people are nearby.
 Give it a go at first before you tackle something a little more remote.
 It's also a good idea to go to a place you've camped at before, too.